open-cluster-management-io/enhancements/enhancements/sig-architecture/58-addon-configuration/README.md

     metadata:
       name: myaddon
     spec:
-      addOnConfiguration:
-        configGroupResource:
+      supportedConfigs:
-          group: addon.open-cluster-management.io
+      - group: addon.open-cluster-management.io
-          resource: AddOnDeploymentConfig
+        resource: addondeploymentconfigs
         defaultConfig:
           name: addon-default-placement
+          namespace: open-cluster-management
     ```

-    For each managed cluster add-on, the configuration can be located with `configReference` in the
+    For each managed cluster add-on, the configuration can be located with `configReferences` in the
     `ManagedClusterAddOnStatus`

     ```yaml